 - Rent payment receipts, purchase or sale invoices, bank receipts, letters from companies.

-- School records of the applicant or their children in the applicant’s United States schools.
+- School records of the applicant or their children in US schools.

 - Medical records of treatment of the applicant or their children.

-- Statements by representatives of the church or social, economic and sports organization to which it belongs.
+- Statements by representatives of the church or social, economic and sports organization to which you belong.

 How much does it cost to apply for a TPS?